tjanczuk/tomasz.janczuk.org/_posts/2017-04-01-serverless-fax-from-21st-century.md

 ### Serverless PDF with Webtasks

-We are going to use [Auth0 Webtasks](https://webtask.io) to create a Node.js function that accepts text and turns it into a PDF document, and then expose this function as an HTTP endpoint that can be used as the *MediaUrl* parameter in a call to Twillio.
+We are going to use [Auth0 Webtasks](https://webtask.io) to create a Node.js function that accepts text and turns it into a PDF document, and then expose this function as an HTTP endpoint that can be used as the *MediaUrl* parameter in a call to Twilio.
 No servers, no hosting.
 Just code.

 First, the function: